MohammedSaad114/ares-rt/README.md

   * Next Event Estimation (NEE)

 ### Examples
-Some of the implemented features are showcased [here](https://mohammedsaad114.github.io/rendering-competition/).
+Some of the implemented features as well as credits for the used assets are showcased [here](https://mohammedsaad114.github.io/rendering-competition/).

 ---